lcmpbll/oregonparksReact/README.md

 # By Sandra Tena, Joe Roaden, and Liam Campbell

-#### _A Front End REACT application that utilizes a Oregon State and National Parks API to display info for the user_
+#### _A Front End REACT application that utilizes an Oregon State and National Parks API to display info for the user_

 ![Picture of application in action.](./src/img/appScreenShot.png)
 ---